How to Dispose of Plasterboard in a Skip: UK Law & Segregation Rules

 How We Make Plasterboard Disposal Simple

 We get it!
-The last thing you want is a long-winded answer and you just want get the job done right.
-That’s why we have made plasterboard disposal as easy as possible.
+Compliance can be confusing.
+That’s why we have made plasterboard disposal as easy as possible:

-• Need a separate skip just for plasterboard?
+• Separate Skips: Need a separate skip just for plasterboard?
 No problem.
-We’ll label it clearly or arrange for one to be delivered just for that waste.
+We’ll arrange for one to be delivered just for that waste (ideal for medium-to-large renovations).

-• Tackling a bigger job?
-We can also organise a special collection purely for plasterboard (ideal for larger construction or commercial projects.)
+• Special Collection: Tackling a bigger job?
+We can also organise a special collection purely for plasterboard.

 What Happens if You Get It Wrong?

-• Delays or even refusal when it’s time for collection, which means more time and hassle for you
+• Refusal: Delays or even refusal when it’s time for collection, which means you have to manually unload the mixed waste to separate the plasterboard.

-The truth is, getting it right from the start saves you time, money and stress.
-And with our help, it’s super straightforward.
-Let us know what you’re disposing of when you book, and we’ll make sure everything’s sorted the right way.
+The truth is, getting it right from the start saves you time, money, and stress.

 FAQs